how to get results in the gym

 You need at least one goal to go to the gym.

-Any goal is valid as long as it matters to you, and that is what will make you train week after week, month after month.
+Any goal is valid as long as it is important to you, and that is what will make you train week after week, month after month.

 What is your goal?